ilya-markevich/node-validator/README.md

 * [What's in a name?](#whats-in-a-name)
 * [Author](#author)

-# Migrate from V1.x
+# Migration to v2

-The [v1.x version](https://github.com/ilya-markevich/node-validator/tree/v1.1.1) doesn't support async validators so all API is synchronous.
+The [v1](https://github.com/ilya-markevich/node-validator/tree/v1.1.1) doesn't support async validators so all API is synchronous.
-For migration to V2, await `getErrors` and `hasErrors` methods.
+For migration to v2, await `getErrors` and `hasErrors` methods.

 # Usage